jcvignoli/lumiere-movies/README.md

 ### Fine-tuning:

 1. Lumière!
 Movies can create virtual pages that include a list of movies identically tagged (known as taxonomy).
 Taxonomy templates are provided.
 Check plugin's help to figure out how to use that option.
-2. You may edit the "/ * ---- imdbincluded * /" section in css/lumiere.css file to customize the layout according to your taste.
-In order to keep your stylesheet changes through Lumière! updates, you need to download an unminified lumiere.css from the [Lumiere GIT repository](https://github.com/jcvignoli/lumiere-movies/blob/master/src/assets/css/lumiere.css), and after editing it just put your new lumiere.css file into your current WordPress template folder (a child template, preferably, it will get deleted by a template update otherwise).
+2. You may edit the file assets/css/lumiere.css file to customize the layout according to your taste.
+In order to keep your stylesheet changes through Lumière! updates, you will need to download an unminified lumiere.css from the [Lumiere GIT repository](https://github.com/jcvignoli/lumiere-movies/blob/master/src/assets/css/lumiere.css), and after editing it, just put into your WordPress current template folder (a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/ "Child Themes on WordPress"), preferably, as it will get deleted by a template update otherwise).
 This way, your stylesheet modifications will be kept through Lumière!'s updates.
-Important: do not removed the section before "/ * ---- imdbincluded * /".

 ### Advanced